Share

 2M TOTAL PEACEKEEPERS

-As a veto-wielding member of the Security Council, no UN Peacekeeping operation can be authorized, deployed, or withdrawn without U.S. support.
+As a veto-wielding member of the Security Council, no UN peacekeeping operation can be authorized, deployed or withdrawn without U.S. support.

 The Value of UN Peacekeeping